ssvlabs/SIPs/sips/mev.md

 > 1. Builder is unfamiliar with the validator yet and doesn't build a block, and Beacon node falls back to locally-built block from it's execution layer.
 > 2. Builder doesn't reward the validator's `fee_recipient` because it isn't aware of it yet.
 > 3. Builder rewards a potentially different `fee_recipient` from the validator's latest registration (such as a registration prior to onboarding to SSV.)

-> Note: Currently, implementation publishes registration differently: right after producing signatures.
-We're following the performance of that, and will either revise this SIP or the implementation accordingly.

-#### Issue: Gas limits

-Gas limits are set by operators rather than validators, unlike in standard validator clients.

-Since operators This SIP doesn't specify a gas limit, as it's (which is the default in Prysm and Lighthouse), but recommends to keep watching it and modify if necessary.

 ### Blinded block proposals